 Jefferson Circuit Judge Mary Shaw approved the "no-knock" warrant for the raid, allowing the undercover narcotics detectives to burst in without announcing their presence.
 Their main target was a suspected drug dealer, Jamarcus Glover, who had once dated Taylor.
 Police argued before Shaw that they believed Glover was using Taylor's apartment for deliveries.

 Hankison, Sgt.
-Jon Mattingly and Det.
+Jonathan Mattingly and Det.
 Myles Cosgrove were not wearing body cameras.
 Police said they knocked and used force to enter the apartment, according to a statement from Mattingly; Walker said he did not hear the officers identify themselves; Aguiar said at least six neighbors have said they didn't hear a knock or LMPD announce themselves.
 At least three have made similar statements to WDRB News directly.

 Copyright 2020 WDRB Media.
 All rights reserved.